NHS-NEY-Analytics/2022-Resident-Pops/README.md

 •	R script for aggregating LSOA populations into 5-year age and sex bands.

-•	SQL file for calculating LSOA 2019 IMD scores mapped to the 2021 configurations.
+•	SQL file for calculating LSOA 2019 IMD scores mapped to the 2021 LSOA configurations.

 Outputs